How to stop your bunny chewing and damaging your couch

 Protecting the edges and legs of your couch from bunny chewing

 A good way to protect the edges around the bottom of your couch is to use a Willow bridges toy that you will find in most pet stores.
-They are made from a series of willow sticks help together with wire that can be bent into a variety of shapes.
+They are made from a series of willow sticks held together with wire that can be bent into a variety of shapes.

-Bunnies love to chew soft materials such as cloth and wood so if you can choose a couch designed with metal feet or an exposed metal frames this will be far more resistance to wear and tear from unwanted chewing.
+Bunnies love to chew soft materials such as cloth and wood so if you can choose a couch designed with metal feet or an exposed metal frame this will be far more resistant to wear and tear from unwanted chewing.

 Leather or other solid materials will also be a lot tougher and couches that have removable, washable, and even replaceable covers are ideal.

 It's best to avoid couches with tassels or skirts that hang down as there will always be a temptation to chew on these.